 Parameter Description drive or drives The drives that you want to assign to the volume group that will contain the volume that you want to recover.
 For high-capacity drive trays, specify the tray ID value, the drawer ID value, and the slot ID value for the drive.
 For low-capacity drive trays, specify the tray ID value and the slot ID value for the drive.
 Tray ID values are 0 to 99.
 Drawer ID values are 1 to 5.
 All slot ID maximums are 24.
 Slot ID values either begin at 0 or 1, depending on the tray model.
-Drive trays compatible with DE2000H / DE4000H / DE4000F / DE6000H / DE6000F controllers have slot ID numbers starting at 0.
+Drive trays compatible with DE2000H / DE4000H / DE6000H / DE6000F controllers have slot ID numbers starting at 0.
 Enclose the tray ID value, the drawer ID value, and the slot ID value in square brackets ([]). volumeGroup The name of an existing volume group in which you want to create the volume.
 (To determine the names of the volume groups in your storage array, run the show storageArray profile command.) newVolumeGroup The name that you want to give a new volume group.
-Enclose the new volume group name in double quotation marks (" ").
+Enclose the new volume group name in double quotation marks ("").

 Parameter Description userLabel The name of the volume that you want to recover.
-The user label has two parts: • The volume name.
-Enclose the volume name in double quotation marks (" ").
-The world wide name of the volume, volumeWWN, in the form of a 16 byte identifier, for example, 60080E500017B4320000000049887D77.
+The user label has two parts: The volume name.
+Enclose the volume name in double quotation marks (" "). • The world wide name of the volume, volumeWWN , in the form of a 16 byte identifier, for example, 60080E500017B4320000000049887D77.
 Enclose the identifier in double quotation marks (" ").
 You must enter both the volume name and the world wide name of the volume.
 You must enter the volume name first.
-For example: userLabel="engdata" volumeWWN=60080E500017B4320000000049887D77 capacity The size of the volume that you are adding to the storage array.
+For example: userLabel="engdata" volumeWWN=60080E500017B432000000049887D77 capacity The size of the volume that you are adding to the storage array.
 Size is defined in units of bytes , KB , MB , GB , or TB . offset The number of blocks from the start of the volume group to the start of the referenced volume. raidLevel The RAID level of the volume group that contains the drives.
-Valid values are $0$ , $1$ , $3$ , $5$ , or $6$ . segmentSize The amount of data (in KB) that the controller writes on a single drive in a volume group before writing data on the next drive.
-Valid values are $8$ , $16$ , $32$ , $64$ , $128$ , $256$ , or $512$ . dssPreAllocate The setting to turn on or turn off allocating volume storage capacity for future segment size changes.
+Valid values are 0 , 1 , 3 , 5 , or 6 . segmentSize The amount of data (in KB) that the controller writes on a single drive in a volume group before writing data on the next drive.
+Valid values are 8 , 16 , 32 , 64 , 128 , 256 , or 512 . dssPreAllocate The setting to turn on or turn off allocating volume storage capacity for future segment size changes.
 To turn on allocation, set this parameter to TRUE .
 To turn off allocation, set this parameter to FALSE .
 SSID The storage array subsystem identifier of a volume.
 Use the show volume command to determine the storage array subsystem identifier. owner The controller that owns the volume.
-Valid controller identifiers are a or b , where a is the controller in slot A , and b is the controller in slot B .
-If you do not specify an owner, the controller firmware determines the owner. cacheReadPrefetch The setting to turn on or turn off cache read prefetch.
+Valid controller identifiers are a or b, where a is the controller in slot A, and b is the controller in slot B. If you do not specify an owner, the controller firmware determines the owner. cacheReadPrefetch The setting to turn on or turn off cache read prefetch.
 To turn off cache read prefetch, set this parameter to FALSE .
-To turn on cache read prefetch, set this parameter to TRUE .
+To turn on cache read prefetch, set this parameter to TRUE . hostUnmapEnabled When this parameter is set to True, a host is allowed to issue unmap commands to the volume.
+Unmap commands are only allowed on resource-provisioned volumes.